-Olsen told the Oregonian
+Olsen told the Oregonian:

-"It's called transparency," he said.
+The article further notes that:"It's called transparency," he said.
 "Bottom line: If you're willing to write an amendment, you should be willing to put your name on it."

 Lawmakers and regular Oregonians interested in tracking an issue face a common conundrum: Who exactly introduced a bill and the amendments?